To view current and past restorations please go to the submenu in the sidebar.

 A restoration starts with a conversation – we’ll discuss your canoe and make sure we both understand the ultimate goal.
 Each project represents a unique set of challenges.
 What looks like a basket case to you might be a fairly simple repair and yet I’ve already had “needs a little work” eat up way more time and materials than expected.
 I can’t properly evaluate your canoe until I can inspect it personally.
 Detailed pictures will allow me to get a feel for what your canoe needs but any cost estimates discussed prior to the evaluation are just that: estimates.
 Every effort will be made to accurately determine the scope of work required but often there are hidden issues that don’t appear until after the canvas is off and the old finish stripped out.
 Any changes required will be discussed prior to proceeding with the work.

 Your $300 deposit secures your slot in the lineup.
-We work on several canoes at a time to accommodate curing stages etc. but the restorations get worked on in the order in which they were accepted.
+We work on several canoes at a time to accommodate curing stages etc. but the restorations begin in the order in which they were accepted.
 Major rebuilds take far longer than simple recanvas jobs so the canoes may not necessarily exit in the same order they entered the shop.
 Please keep in mind this is far more art than science – there is no spreadsheet that can predict an insect swarm on the very afternoon that we decide to paint.
 A proper restoration is complete when it is finished and not before.
 Its success depends on many variables: weather, temperature, humidity, pollen, dust, and life’s various obligations.
-To target a date is asking us to potentially cut corners and that is not something we care to do.
-Major restorations will involve progress payments paid off invoices.
+To target a date is asking us to potentially cut corners and that is something we refuse to do.
+Major restorations will involve progress payments paid from invoices based on a percentage of the total.
+All estimates, invoices, and payments are processed using QuickBooks to keep track of the details.
 To summarize the restoration path, here’s what will happen:

 - Discuss the needs and ultimate goal, submit deposit.